DIY Baby Gifts

 As an older Mom, I didn’t find out the sex of either of my children, so I guess I went more gender-neutral in the beginning because I had no idea if I was having a boy or a girl.
 Nowadays, most couples find out the sex of their child so they can prepare.

-Either way, this project is easy to make and perfect for either a boy or a girl.
+Either way, this DIY baby shower gift project is easy to make and perfect for either a boy or a girl.
 Let’s dive in.

 Baby Gift Needed Supplies

 Here’s a list of items you’ll need to create the project shown.
 I used a surface I’d purchased elsewhere as it was all I had at home.
 This project was made during the great stay at home time we had in the Spring of 2020.
-So here are my recommended suggestions.
+So here are my recommended supplies you’ll need:

 - 9×12 Sylvie (in black/white or white/black) or Aiden or Greyson frame